EliasVincent/whisper-subtitles-webui/README.md

 # Troubleshooting

 If the output says `gpu available: False` [you might need to pip install a different version of Torch for your specific hardware](https://pytorch.org/get-started/locally/#start-locally)

+You might need to have ffmpeg installed on your system if you have issues with the included.
+[Download here](https://ffmpeg.org/download.html).
+Make sure it's working when invoking `ffmpeg` from the command line.